uw-dims/stix-java/README.md

 INSTALLATION
 ============

-Currently this codebase is organised as three Maven 'modules', with a parent pom at the root level.
+Currently this codebase is organised as four Maven 'modules', with a parent pom at the root level.

 * Module 1: the jaxb bindings.
 Java classes auto-generated from .xsd